RadhikaBhedurkar/SMS-Spam-Detection/README.md

-# Spam Detection System
+# SMS Spam Detection System

-This project focuses on building an intelligent Spam Detection System that classifies messages (SMS/Email) as Spam or Ham (Not Spam) using Machine Learning techniques.
+This project focuses on building an intelligent Spam Detection System that classifies messages (SMS) as Spam or Ham (Not Spam) using Machine Learning techniques.

 🚀 Features